agile-learning-institute/mongoSchemaManager/README.md

-# SchemaManager
+# schemaManager

-Configuration as Code MongoDB Schema Manager
+schemaManager is a **Configuration as Code** MongoDB Schema Management platform.
+Seperation of Concerns, Data Engineering and Data Quality

+Using schemaManager container use and sample Dockerfile

+TOC
+Schema Versioning
+Schema Reusability
+- smTypes
+Migrations
+Indexing
+Enumerations